 - ½ cup crumbled blue cheese

-- While the onions are caramelizing, add the pancetta to a small skillet over medium heat.
+- Cook the pancetta.
+While the onions are caramelizing, add the pancetta to a small skillet over medium heat.
 Cook for 5-6 minutes or until the pancetta is browned and crisp.
 Remove from the pan and drain on a plate lined with paper towels.

 - If using mini muffin pans, cut 24 2 2/1 inch circles (a biscuit cutter or small glass works well for this).
 You will need to scrape the pieces and re-roll one time.
 Again, you will have some leftover crust.
 Press the circles into the muffin cups.